Springtail: Systematics and evolution

 Fossil Collembola are rare.
 Instead, most are found in amber.
-Even these are rare and many amber deposits carry few or no collembola.
+Even these are rare and many amber deposits carry few or no Collembola.
 The best deposits are from the early Eocene of Canada and Europe, Miocene of Central America, and the mid-Cretaceous of Burma and Canada.
 They display some unexplained characteristics: first, all but one of the fossils from the Cretaceous belong to extinct genera, whereas none of the specimens from the Eocene or the Miocene are of extinct genera; second, the species from Burma are more similar to the modern fauna of Canada than are the Canadian Cretaceous specimens.

-There are about 3,600 different species.
+There are now about 8,000 described species of Collembola.
+However, to the light of ongoing developments in molecular methods and the rise of cryptic species unveiled by DNA barcoding within morphologically-described species, it has been speculated that the global species richness of Collembola could be at least an order of magnitude greater than a previous estimate of 50,000 species.

 Ecology

 Eating behavior

-Specific feeding strategies and mechanisms are employed to match specific niches.
-Herbivorous and detritivorous species fragment biological material present in soil and leaf litter, supporting decomposition and increasing the availability of nutrients for various species of microbes and fungi.
+Specific feeding (foraging) strategies and mechanisms are employed to match specific niches.
+Herbivorous and detritivorous species fragment biological material present in soil and leaf litter, supporting decomposition and increasing the availability of nutrients for plants and various species of microbes and fungi.
 Carnivorous species maintain populations of small invertebrates such as nematodes, rotifers, and other collembolan species.
 Springtails commonly consume fungal hyphae and spores, but also have been found to consume plant material and pollen, animal remains, colloidal materials, minerals and bacteria.
+Some springtail species like Anurophorus laricis can form mutually beneficial relationships with lichens, using them for shelter while feeding on surrounding free-living algae, which helps reduce competition between algae and lichens for space and nutrients.
+For finding their preferred food in light-free and complex environments like litter and soil layers Collembola use olfactory cues such as the odors emitted by fungi and other food sources as attractors.
+Directional movement towards the food source has been recorded by image analysis in laboratory experiments.
+However, other experiments showed that attraction and consumption were often, but not always correlated, and that preferred fungal strains were not necessarity those that optimize performances in reproduction (fitness), growth and survival.

 Predators

 Springtails are consumed by mesostigmatan mites in various families, including Ascidae, Laelapidae, Parasitidae, Rhodacaridae and Veigaiidae.

 Cave-dwelling springtails are a food source for spiders and harvestmen in the same environment, such as the endangered harvestman Texella reyesi.

+Predators also include various soil centipedes.

+Jumping, using the furcula as a spring, is the most common way to avoid predation, but jump escape cannot be performed easily in concealed environments such as litter, and more especially soil layers.
+To protect themselves against predators, some species without jumping abilities have evolved chemical defenses.